-Implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving professional identity as a nurse committed to evidence-based practice, caring, advocacy, and quality care.
+- Implement one's role as a nurse in ways that reflect integrity, responsibility, ethical practices, and an evolving professional identity as a nurse committed to evidence-based practice, caring, advocacy, and quality care. - Demonstrate appropriate written, verbal, and non-verbal communication in a variety of clinical contexts. - Integrate social, mathematical, and physical sciences, pharmacology, and pathophysiology in clinical decision making.